Sarah Elizabeth Frey Indiana Daffodil, Inc. Scholarship

 Established by the Indiana Daffodil Society.
-The group began sponsoring annual scholarships to students at IU, Ball State University, and Purdue in 2011.
+The group began sponsoring annual scholarships to students at IU (as the Indiana Daffodil Society Scholarship), Ball State University, and Purdue in 2011.
 The awards are intended to help upper level undergraduate students with their studies in botany, horticulture and landscape design.
 In 2014, the scholarship was opened to graduate students as well.
+The group decided to rename IU's scholarship in 2016, now calling it the Sarah Elizabeth Frey Indiana Daffodil, Inc. Scholarship to honor Libby Frey, who for many years supplied cut daffodils for the IU Department of Biology's annual student award ceremony.

 Any junior or senior obtaining an undergraduate degree from the Department of Biology, with an emphasis of study in botany, preferably ornamental crops.
 Department of Biology graduate students who meet these requirements are also eligible to apply.